 Read MoreCan Memory Issues Reverse Course?
 Positively!

-Reposted from the Yale School of Public Health Recent research shows that if your memory is fading, a positive attitude about aging might reverse that decline.
-Older people who experience a common type of memory loss known as mild cognitive impairment (MCI) are 30% more likely to reverse the situation if they have “taken in…
+Reposted from the Yale School of Public Health Recent research shows that when a person experiences memory loss, a positive attitude about aging might reverse that decline.
+Older people who experience a common type of memory loss known as mild cognitive impairment (MCI) are 30% more likely to reverse the situation if they have “taken…

 Read More